WolfpackPSS/wolfpackpss.github.io/_posts/2016-10-04-history-of-the-pack-songs-of-love.md

 Even sending a distress signal is pointless.
 Help could never reach you in time.
 The best you can hope for is that someone sends a shop-vac and good cleanup crew.
 Or vultures to pick up the scraps.

 Space battles are fatalistic.
 Either your ship survives.
-Or it becomes a trophy adorning some other ship's wall.
+Or it becomes a trophy adorning another ship's wall.
 &nbsp;

 Sumara was attacked first by Cloggster of Clan Zaki.
 It was a brutal exchange of weapons, but Sumara came out on top.
 She left the wracked hulk of his ship smoking not far from her position.
 A warning against further adversaries.

-Then she was attacked by &#40614;&#36947;&#22823;&#29275;&#29275; .
-Then Quansei, Mdff8, and KuKu&#26705; .
+Then she was attacked by &#40614;&#36947;&#22823;&#29275;&#29275;.

+Then by Quansei, Mdff8, and KuKu&#26705; .

 Single-handedly, she defeated them all.
 Lining the blackened husks of their broken ships in front of her.
 Like heads mounted on pickets on a castle wall.